Tim Carter Biography

 Yavapai County School Superintendent

 Linda returned to the classroom after her retirement in 2004, teaching Art part time at Washington Traditional School.
 Tim and Linda enjoy their family.
-Their daughter Cierra, works for Chino Valley School District and serves as a volunteer coach for various youth sports.
-Levi is an Eagle Scout and a graduate of Northern Arizona University.
-He is a conductor for Burlington Northern Santa Fe Railway.
-Their grandson Skyler is a delight.
-Skyler’s father, James, is proudly serving his country in the US Army.
+Their daughter, Cierra, holds both a Bachelor’s degree and a Master’s degree from Grand Canyon University teaches at Mingus Springs Charter School.
+Levi is an Eagle Scout and earned a Bachelor of Science degree from Northern Arizona University.
+He owns and manages Carter Capital and manages a division of Mission Restoration.
+Their grandson Skyler, a junior in high school, is a delight.